jrnl-org/jrnl/README.md

 and hit return. `yesterday:` will be interpreted as a timestamp.
 Everything until the first sentence mark (`.?!`) will be interpreted as the title, the rest as the body.
 In your journal file, the result will look like this:

-    2012-03-29 09:0 Called in sick.
+    2012-03-29 09:00 Called in sick.
     Used the time to clean the house and spent 4h on writing my book.

 If you just call `jrnl`, you will be prompted to compose your entry - but you can also configure _jrnl_ to use your external editor.

 ### Smart timestamps:

-If we start our entry by e.g. `yesterday:` or `last week monday at 9am:` the entry's date will automatically be adjusted.
+Timestamps that work:

+* at 6am
+* yesterday
+* last monday
+* sunday at noon
+* 2 march 2012
+* 7 apr
+* 5/20/1998 at 23:42

+If no timestamp is detected, the entry will be created now.

 ### Viewing: